 Web application programming interfaces (APIs) can facilitate the exchange of data between computing devices.
-However, poorly-secured web APIs might facilitate unauthorised access to data not authorised for release into the public domain.
-In addition, poorly-secured web APIs might facilitate unauthorised modification of data.
-In such cases, ensuring authentication and authorisation of clients is performed when clients call web APIs can assist in mitigating unauthorised access to, or modification of, data.
+As such, common security risks associated with their use should be mitigated during their development.
+In particular, this includes mitigating poorly secured web APIs that facilitate unauthorised modification of data or access to data not authorised for release into the public domain.
+In such cases, ensuring authentication and authorisation of clients is performed when clients call web APIs can assist in mitigating unauthorised modification of, or access to, data.
+Finally, centrally logging and analysing web API use can assist in detecting malicious behaviour and contributing to investigations following cyber security incidents.